 Visustin - Add new language

 Require a new language to Visustin?
-Visustin flowcharts a wide range of different programming languages "out of the box".
-Since there are hundreds of programming languages, dialects and extensions in the world, Visustin doesn't support all of them yet.
+Visustin flowcharts a wide range of different programming languages.
+Since there are hundreds of programming languages, dialects and extensions in the world, Visustin doesn't support all of them "out of the box".

-Suggest a new language to be added in Visustin.
-ActionScript, Ruby, ABAP, MicroChip, mainframe assembler, Bourne shell, tcsh, RPG... you name it!
+Suggest a new language to be added in future versions of Visustin.
+MicroChip, mainframe assembler, Objective C, Progress, R, SQR... you name it!
 Anything goes as long as it's a programming language with branches, jumps and/or loops.
 To view which languages are supported already, check out the Visustin home page.

 Option 2.
 Order custom language support

-- Extensions and modifications to languages that are currently supported by Visustin can potentially be added.
+- Extensions and modifications to languages currently supported by Visustin.

-- ABAP, Ruby, Unix shell script, COBOL-style, C-style and Pascal-style languages cannot currently be added as a custom language.
+- COBOL dialects are unavailable as a custom language.
 Write us to vote for inclusion.

 Terms for custom language support

 - Customization fee: $1500 per language (USD, VAT 0%).
-Fee may be higher depending on the syntax and work effort.
+The fee may be higher (or lower) depending on the syntax and work effort.
 Please inquire.
 This is a one-time fee, not per user.

-- In addition, you need a normal Visustin v6 license for each user.
-Existing v6 licenses and upgrades are OK.
+- In addition, you need a normal Visustin license, newest version, for each user.
+Existing newest version licenses and upgrades are OK.

 - We reserve the right to support the language as a regular feature of Visustin.
 In that case, there will be no reimbursement for the customization fee you paid.

-- Visustin licenses cover activation for 3 years after purchase.
-After this time, the purchase of a renewal or upgrade may be required.
-Although we strive to offer the best service to you, custom language support may not be available.
+- Visustin licenses cover activation for a limited number of years after purchase.
+After that, purchase of a renewal or an upgrade may be required.
+Although we strive to offer the best service to you, custom language support may not be available in a new version.

 How to obtain